Esraa-MOhamed7/Customer-Segmentation-with-RFM-Analysis/README.md

 ## What I Did

 1. **Loaded and cleaned the data**
-   Removed missing values and prepared the dataset for analysis.
+   - Checked for missing values and removed nulls
+   - Dropped duplicate records to ensure accuracy

 2. **Calculated RFM metrics**
    - Recency: Days since last purchase